 GCPs are points on the surface of the Earth of known location, used to geo-reference Landsat Level-1 imagery.
 GCPs are updated as needed to continually improve Landsat data.
 GCPs can be downloaded and used as reference data.
 Visit the Landsat Ground Control Point webpage to learn more.

 Levels of Processing

 To assure Landsat Level-1 data are suitable for time-series analysis, products need to be co-registered.
 The root-mean-square error (RMSE) reported in the metadata (MTL.txt) file can be used to filter the precision and terrain corrected Level-1 data products to meet application specific requirements.
-Landsat processing levels and their accuracies are listed on the Levels of Processing page.
+Landsat processing levels and their accuracies are listed on the Landsat Levels of Processing webpage.